Learn how to grow Taro in your garden. Growing taro is easy, and you can plant this root vegetable in containers as well.

 Its corms and leaves are treated as a vegetable and are used to prepare delicious Asian cuisines.
 It’s also grown as an ornamental plant.

 USDA Zones–9 – 11, *can be grown in cooler zones as an annual

 Other Names–Colocasia esculenta (scientific name), Elephant ears, Dalo, Kalo, Talles, Dasheen, Eddo, Arvi, Arbi, Poi, Eddo, Ghuiyan.

 Propagation of taro is usually done by planting corms, suckers or by division.

-Planting taro is done at the beginning of the spring, when weather conditions are more favorable for this herbaceous plant.
-Whereas, in tropics it can be planted any time.
+Planting taro is done at the beginning of the spring when weather conditions are more favorable for this herbaceous plant.
+Whereas, in the warm climate, it can be planted anytime.
 Corms are planted 6 to 10 cm deep with a spacing of about 1 m between other plants and 1 m between the rows.